mauriciopoppe/blog/site/content/notes/learning-a-language.md

 * [Linguno](https://www.linguno.com/)
   * I use it to practice verb conjugation and refine my French.
 I wouldn't recommend using it when starting out.

-### My current "offline" workflow
+### My learning setup

-My current workflow involves podcasts, Readlang and Anki:
+My current setup involves podcasts, Readlang and Anki:

 * I search for a podcast on a topic that I like in the channels above and import it to Readlang.
   * Download the audio (I use `yt-dlp -x --audio-format mp3 "<youtube-link>"`).